pymacaron/pages/README.md

 A python microservice framework based on Flask and Swagger, using docker for packaging and deployable on AWS/beanstalk, GKE or Google Cloud RUN.

+### WARNING - Parts of PyMacaron will soon become deprecated

+The core parts of PyMacaron are very similar to [FastAPI](https://fastapi.tiangolo.com/): they are both built around a mapping between openapi specifications on one side and python objects and api endpoints on the other side.
+FastAPI takes a code-first approach, in which openapi specs are generated from the server implementation, while PyMacaron takes the opposite approach and generates server and objects based on the specification.
+PyMacaron is based on gunicorn and flask, while FastAPI uses the superior uvicorn and ASGI design.

+PyMacaron underwent active development between 2016 and 2019, and started at a time when FastAPI did not exist as an alternative.

+The author of PyMacaron now believes that FastAPI presents a more mature and robust approach and will therefore deprecate [pymacaron-core](https://github.com/pymacaron/pymacaron-core), stop using Bravado and refactor [pymacaron](https://github.com/pymacaron/pymacaron) to use FastAPI as its underlying implementation.

 ### Microservices made easy

 Create a Flask-based microservice running your REST/json api by doing: